 Get Covered New Jersey offers financial help to qualifying residents to help lower their monthly premiums and out-of-pocket expenses.
-Due to the American Rescue Plan Act, Get Covered New Jersey customers are now eligible for expanded financial help for all income levels.
+Due to the American Rescue Plan Act of 2021 and the Inflation Reduction Act of 2022, Get Covered New Jersey customers are eligible for expanded financial help for all income levels.
 The State of New Jersey is also providing additional savings.
 This means more people qualify for more financial help.

 If you buy a plan on the Marketplace, you may qualify for:

 Eligibility for financial help is based on income, household size, and a few other factors.

 You should use the GetCoveredNJ Shop and Compare Tool to see what your premiums might be.

 Under the American Rescue Plan Act of 2021 and the Inflation Reduction Act of 2022, more people now qualify for more financial help.
 Previously, premium tax credits were only available up to certain income levels ($51,040 for an individual or $104,800 for a family of four).
 Effective in 2021, there are no longer income limits for consumers to qualify for financial help through Get Covered New Jersey.

 Your premium tax credit amount is based on a sliding scale.
 Those with a lower income get a larger credit to help cover the cost of their insurance.
 Premium tax credits will apply at every income level to ensure that no household pays more than 8.5% of income for a benchmark plan purchased through the Marketplace.
 A benchmark plan is the second-lowest cost Silver plan in a consumer’s area that is used to calculate federal premium tax credits.
 Some households will qualify for nearly free coverage.